 The Middle East & Islam in Global Contexts

-Nancy Kalow, Instructor for the Center for Documentary Studies
+Nancy Kalow, Lecturing Fellow at the Center for Documentary Studies

-Students in this course will study the documentary record of Palestine in photography, film, and oral history.
-We will begin with studio photography of the late nineteenth and early twentieth century and conclude with recent community-based and student documentary production.
-How do communities in diaspora document themselves, and what is the role of digital humanities and social media in documentary research?
-The class includes a hands-on documentary component: Focus students will record diverse voices from Palestinian communities at home and abroad.
+Students in this course will study the documentary record of the Middle East in photography, film, and oral history.
+We will begin with studio photography of the late nineteenth and early twentieth century and conclude with recent community-based, experimental, and student documentary production.
+How do communities document themselves, and why are social media, politics of representation, and aesthetics important in analyzing documentary research?
+The class includes a hands-on documentary component.
 We will learn best practices of documentary work and the nuts-and-bolts of audio recording, interviewing, transcribing, writing field notes, and editing.
-The documentary approach favors an open-ended and non-invasive interview process, in which interviewees offer deep reflections on their lives, historical events they witnessed, and community or cultural traditions.
+The documentary approach favors an open-ended and non-invasive interview process, in which interviewees offer deep reflections on their lives, historical events, and community or cultural traditions.
 Fieldwork from the class will be permanently housed at Duke's Archive of Documentary Arts.
+No prerequisites.

-David Schanzer, Associate Professor of the Practice at the Sanford School of Public Policy and Director of the Triangle Center on Terrorism and Homeland Security
+David Schanzer, Professor of the Practice in the Sanford School of Public Policy; Director of the Triangle Center on Terrorism and Homeland Security

 The attacks of September 11, 2001, were a seminal moment in modern history.
 They demonstrated the ability of non-state actors to inflict serious damage on the world’s greatest superpower and exposed the vulnerability of the entire global community to catastrophic acts of terrorism.
 This course explores the origins of this attack, the response of the United States, and the global implications of this long-term, continuous conflict.
 This inquiry includes discussions of the history of the modern Middle East, the rise Islamist political movements, and the ideology of violent extremist organizations such as al Qaeda and ISIS.
 Students will learn about the development of U.S. counterterrorism strategy, including uses of force in many Middle Eastern countries, targeted killings using armed drones, expansion of electronic communications surveillance at home and abroad, homeland security, and efforts to prevent acts of homegrown violent extremism.